agjacome/fp-scala-dlm-workshop/01_functions.slides.md

 ### First class functions

-We can do with functions everything we can do with other values
+Functions can be used as any other type of value

 ```scala
 val increment:  Int => Int = number => number + 1